lovelykiller/JavaPaint/README.md

-# JavaPaint
+# JavaProgram
+This is a JAVA program practice collections.
-This is a primary JPaint, and only realized the draw circle function.
+JPaint is a primary program, and only realized the draw circle function.